You can incorporate some very clear and practical sales habits to likely see a positive impact on your sales results.

 We have many different temptations for multitasking with email, cell phones, and social media.
 Multitasking can often be a requirement in order to handle the fast pace sales jobs.
 In addition, at times shutting down the multitasking to create more focus can increase your sales.

 5. Compartmentalize the week

-There are many different responsibilities for a sales person such as find new clients, keep existing clients, complete paperwork, meet with management, perform training, etc. It can sometimes be challenging being pulled in many directions and one of the sales habits that can help is to break the week into compartments and assign time to the different areas where attention is needed.
+There are many different responsibilities for a salesperson such as finding new clients, keeping existing clients, completing paperwork, meeting with management, performing training, etc. It can sometimes be challenging being pulled in many directions and one of the sales habits that can help is to break the week into compartments and assign time to the different areas where attention is needed.

 6. Set short and long-term goals

 It is important to have direction and a target for what we’re trying to achieve in order to increase our odds of success, especially in sales.
-By setting goals for the day, week, month, and year it can have a tremendous impact on your ability to increase your sales.
+Setting goals for the day, week, month, and the year can have a tremendous impact on your ability to increase your sales.

 7. Regular professional networking

 One of the best methods for lead generation is professional networking.
 Incorporate sales habits that have you doing a good amount of networking each week or month.